-Italian Gardens, located at 1500-1560 Almaden Road in the Gardner District, approximately two miles south of downtown San José, provides affordable housing for low-income families earning between 30% and 80% of the Area Median Income (AMI).
-The property includes twelve residential buildings, two community buildings, and a historic leasing office known as the Lo Curto House.
+Italian Gardens is an affordable residential property located at 1500-1560 Almaden Road in the Gardner District, approximately two miles south of downtown San José.
+The property provides affordable housing for lower-income families with maximum incomes between 30% and 80% AMI.
+The property includes 12 residential buildings, two community buildings, and a historic leasing office known as the Lo Curto House.

-MidPen Housing will replace the roofs of the twelve residential buildings and two community facilities.
+MidPen Housing will replace the roofs of the 12 residential buildings and two community facilities.
 The existing pitched roofs, currently finished with asphaltic composition shingles, are at the end of their useful life and require full replacement to preserve the property's long-term habitability.